 Talk with your health care team regularly about how you are feeling.
 It is important to let them know about any new side effects or changes in existing side effects.
 If they know how you are feeling, they can find ways to relieve or manage your side effects to help you feel more comfortable and potentially keep any side effects from worsening.

 You can have emotional and social effects after a cancer diagnosis.
-This may include dealing with a variety of emotions, such as sadness, anxiety, anger, or managing your stress level.
+This may include dealing with a variety of emotions, such as sadness, anxiety, fear, anger, or managing stress.
 Sometimes, people find it difficult to express how they feel to their loved ones.
 Some have found that talking to an oncology social worker, counselor, or member of the clergy can help them develop more effective ways of coping and talking about the diagnosis.

 Read a blog from a thyroid cancer survivor about how she coped with her diagnosis.
 You can also find coping strategies for emotional and social effects in a separate section of this website.
 This section includes many resources for finding support and information to meet your needs.